 During the War of 1812, the British Navy fleet sailed into the Chesapeake Bay unchallenged.
 After their futile attempt to seize the town of Norfolk, British forces under Rear-Admiral Sir George Cockburn landed at Old Point Comfort and used the lighthouse tower as an observation post.
 From there, they invaded and captured Hampton on June 25, 1813.
 Afterward, they routed an American force at Bladensburg before capturing and burning Washington, D.C., and unsuccessfully attacking Baltimore, Maryland.

 “Quarters One” was constructed in 1819 as a residence and headquarters for Fort Monroe’s commanding officer.
 It is one of the oldest buildings on the post and the oldest house inside the moat.
 It was the headquarters of Fort Monroe for many years, and from 1819 to 1907, it served as the Fort Monroe commander’s quarters.
-Located at 151 Bernard Road, it was listed on the National Register of Historic Places in 2011.
+It was located at 151 Bernard Road and was listed on the National Register of Historic Places in 2011.

-The fort became a prime training and assembly point for artillerymen before the Civil War, including future Confederate generals Robert E. Lee and Joseph E. Johnston.
-As a young lieutenant, Lee was stationed at Fort Monroe from 1831-1834 and directed the final phase of construction and later oversaw construction at future Fort Wool as well for a time.
+Before the Civil War, the fort became a prime training and assembly point for artillerymen, including future Confederate generals Robert E. Lee and Joseph E. Johnston.
+As a young lieutenant, Lee was stationed at Fort Monroe from 1831-1834 and directed the final phase of construction and oversaw construction at future Fort Wool for a time.
 Just 24 years old at the time, he married, and his first child, George Washington Custis Lee, was born at the fort in September 1832.
 His quarters, built in 1823, continue to be occupied by military personnel and their family today.

 When construction was completed in 1834, Fort Monroe was referred to as the “Gibraltar of Chesapeake Bay.”
 Its impressive artillery included a 42-pounder cannon with a range of over one mile.
 In conjunction with Fort Calhoun (later Fort Wool), this was just enough range to cover the main shipping channel into the area.